-- 1) Use equipment and construction methods subject to the approval of the Engineer that cause minimal displacement of the soil. - 2) Bore all crossings beneath roadways, streets, other paved surfaces, railroads, or other structure in accordance with requirements and regulations of the authority having jurisdiction and as directed in the contract documents. - 3) Limit bore hole sizes to the outside diameter of the conduit being placed. - 4) Locate bore pits a minimum of 2 feet from the edge of pavement or shoulder unless otherwise directed by the Engineer.
+- 1) Use equipment and construction methods subject to the approval of the Engineer that cause minimal displacement of the soil. - 2) Bore all crossings beneath roadways, streets, other paved surfaces, railroads, or other structure in accordance with requirements and regulations of the authority having iurisdiction and as directed in the contract documents. - 3) Limit bore hole sizes to the outside diameter of the conduit being placed. - 4) Locate bore pits per the contract documents unless otherwise directed by the Engineer. - 5) Rock excavation will be considered extra work and will be paid according to Article 1109.03, B of the Standard Specifications.
+Obtain approval from the Engineer before commencing any rock excavation.

-k.
+i.
 Lower Conduit in Place.

-- 1) Expose existing conduit in an open trench.
+- Expose existing conduit in an open trench.
 Excavate to the depth specified in the contract documents. - 2) If necessary, cut the conduit on either end of excavation to lower the conduit to the depth specified in the contract documents.
-Install split conduit with locking ridges and adhere a split coupling to each end of the split conduit. - 3) The Contractor is responsible for protecting the existing cable inside the conduit. - 4) Move cable slack needed to lower conduit as specified in the contract documents. - 5) Ensure the bottom of the conduit rests securely on firm undisturbed soil. - 6) Item includes the transition of conduit from existing depth to new depth specified in the contract documents.

-7) Backfill open trench according to Section 2552 of the Standard Specifications and the additional requirements for conduit backfilling listed above.
+Install split conduit with locking ridges and adhere a split coupling to each end of the split conduit. - 3) The Contractor is responsible for protecting the existing cable inside the conduit. - 4) Move cable slack needed to lower conduit as specified in the contract documents. - 5) Ensure the bottom of the conduit rests securely on firm undisturbed soil. - 6) Item includes the transition of conduit from existing depth to new depth specified in the contract documents. - 7) Backfill open trench according to Section 2552 of the Standard Specifications and the additional requirements for conduit backfilling listed above.